ulule/python-mangopay/docs/usage.rst

 Transfer
 --------

-Create a transfer from a wallet to another one:
+Create a transfer from a wallet to another one

 .. code-block:: python